-- Regular Homestead Exemptions may be applied for via mail, online, or in person.
+- Regular Homestead Exemptions may be applied for online or in person.

 - To apply in person in the office, please bring with you a copy of your current motor vehicle registration showing that your name and mailing address are the same as the property address for which you are filing.
 If you do not have a vehicle in your name, bring copies of two utility bills in your name with the site address and mailing address that is the same as the property for which homestead is requested.
 Please bring with you a valid Georgia's Driver's License or State of Georgia-issued ID.